FAQ COVID-19 UPDATES & RESOURCES

 How can I stay up to date with announcements and important information from B1C?

-Please make sure to follow us on all social media outlets, check our website, and sign up for our newsletter.
+Please make sure to follow us on all social media outlets linked at the top and bottom of this page, check our website, and sign up for our newsletter.
 We will continue to use these three communication vehicles to distribute information.

 Important Community Phone Number and Resources:

 Stamford Health COVID-19 hotline at 203.276.4111, 7 days a week, from 7:00 a.m. – 7:00 p.m